Ken Dyers: War record

 During World War II, Dyers served in the Australian Army as a military policeman with 9th Division Provost Company from his arrival in the Middle East on 25 September 1941 until he embarked for Sydney on 27 January 1943, and again from 30 July 1943 until his return to Sydney on 23 March 1944.
 His record details a chequered career, and a large amount of time in field hospitals and casualty clearing stations.
 Dyers served in the 32 Works Company in Australia until he was discharged.
 He was court-martialled three times.
 In late 1943, he was in jail for five days awaiting trial on three charges, and eventually convicted of "conduct prejudicial to the good order and military discipline".
 In June 1944, he went absent without leave for 16 days.
 In April 1945, he was fined for leaving his sentry post, and was fined again in July for misconduct.
-The record also contains an assessment of his "mental instability" which is rated at 10 per cent on the day he was demobbed in August 1946.
+The record also contains an assessment of his "mental instability" which is rated at 10 per cent on the day he was demobilized in August 1946.

 In his article examining the inconsistencies between Dyers' claims and verifiable records, Sydney Morning Herald journalist, Robert Wainright, referred to Dyers' wartime biography as exposing a 'Walter Mitty Complex'.